zarstensen/obsidian-latex-math/README.md

 Want to make changes to UI / UX?
 Checkout the `src` folder for the obsidian plugin.

 Want to expand upon the CAS features of this plugin?
-Checkout the `sympy-client` folder for the Sympy clients source code.
+Checkout the `lmat-cas-client` folder for the cas clients source code.

 The following sections describe how to set up a development environment for **LaTeX Math**.
-Make sure to have python (for Sympy client development) and / or NPM (for obsidian plugin development) installed before continuing.
+Make sure to have python (for cas client development) and / or NPM (for obsidian plugin development) installed before continuing.

-### Developing the Sympy Client
+### Developing the Cas Client

 Start of with running the `setup-dev-env` python script from the root directory.